Voxter256/Tabletop-Bot/README.md

 !suggestions
 View all current suggestions

-!show
-Display all the board games suggested so far

 !vote
 Vote on a game once voting has begun.
 If your game isn't picked, your voting power increases by one for next time, otherwise it resets to one